-D1 Marketing policy: general aspects of responsible marketing Does the company make an explicit commitment to Yes developing and delivering marketing strategies appropriate No to reaching priority populations, in all countries in which it No information Not applicable Additional information: For companies that are active in developing countries, reaching priority populations with a high burden of undernutrition and micronutrient deficiencies is an essential element of the company's commitment in order to be credited.
+D1 Marketing policy: general aspects of responsible marketing Assessment of marketing practices to reach priority populations Does the company make an explicit commitment to Yes developing and delivering marketing strategies appropriate Nο to reaching priority populations, in all countries in which it operates?
+No information Not applicable Additional information: For companies that are active in developing countries, reaching priority populations with a high burden of undernutrition and micronutrient deficiencies is an essential element of the company's commitment in order to be credited.
 However, even when considered a priority population group, marketing directly to children should not be considered under this indicator - as marketing policies aimed at children are to be considered in Criterion D2.
 Performance Can the company provide evidence of taking steps to Has done research to generate consumer and marketing understand and reach priority populations, with appropriate insights relating to priority populations products through tailored marketing?
 (Tick all that apply) Has used multiple communication channels and worked with professionals in the communications field (creative agencies, behavioral specialists) to ensure communication is compelling and appropriate to drive desired behavior change of priority populations Has conducted evaluations to assess the implementation of the specific marketing measures aimed at priority populations Not applicable Additional information: For companies that are active in low- and middle-income countries, reaching priority populations with a high burden of undernutrition and micronutrient deficiencies is an essential element of the company's commitment in order to be credited.
 It is important that products for priority populations are healthy and, if fortified, fortified according to the appropriate guidelines.
 For this reason, the healthy multiplier is applied in this indicator, as it is based on the assessment in Criterion B3, which addresses both the elements related to (definition of) healthiness and fortification approach.

-Commitment to clearly distinguishing marketing messages

-Commitment to developing and delivering marketing strategies for healthy and / or appropriate products, appropriate to reaching priority populations (indicator 4)
+Disclosure Does the company publicly disclose: (Tick all that apply) Commitment to clearly distinguishing marketing messages from other content (indicator 3) Commitment to developing and delivering marketing strategies for healthy and / or appropriate products, appropriate to reaching priority populations (indicator 4)